-Looking for help with resumes, interviews, and more?
+Looking for help with resumes, interviews, your job search and more?

 Below is a list of resources we hope you find helpful.
-This list has been hand-selected and curated by the Shasta College Internship Work Experience staff.
+This list has been hand-selected and curated by the Shasta College Career Café Staff:

 Below are links to resources to help you in your job search.
 They are provided for informational purposes.

 There are limited employment opportunities on campus for students attending Shasta College.
 The best time of the year to find a campus job is early in the Fall or Spring semesters.
 There are three types of campus jobs:

 - Regular Campus Jobs are positions on campus that are funded by individual departments that need student assistants or tutors.
 You must be enrolled in at least six (6) units.
 Not all campus jobs are posted on the Job Board.
 For the majority of regular campus jobs, it is best to contact the departments directly to see if they have any openings.

 - Federal Work Study jobs are available to eligible students receiving Financial Aid.
 Apply by completing the FASFA and checking "yes" to Work Study.
 If you are eligible, the Financial Aid office will contact you once your file is processed.

 - Cal WORKS Work Study is a work experience program limited to students enrolled in the Cal WORKS program.